-At Gladstone Road we take a personalised approach for children with additional needs and teachers are encouraged to try different strategies until they find what works for the child in question.
+Where a child has additional needs, staff are encouraged to try different adaptations until they find what works for the child in question.
 For some children a simple adaption such as ear defenders will enable them to eat lunch alongside their peers for example.